 Complying with the EPA’s more stringent regulations

-We take aggressive measures to protect our communities’ land and water resources, and we continually invest in our facilities to comply with local, state and federal environmental regulations.
-This includes monitoring, measuring and reporting our facilities’ performance to the appropriate regulatory agencies.
+We continue to take aggressive measures to assure our communities’ land and water resources are protected, and we continually invest in our facilities to comply with ever-changing local, state and federal environmental regulations.
+This includes regular and recurring monitoring, measuring and reporting our facilities’ performance to the appropriate regulatory agencies.

-Last year, we installed additional groundwater monitoring wells along the immediate perimeter of our impoundments, and we recently installed new additional groundwater monitoring wells where necessary at our facilities to further evaluate conditions.
-These installations are in compliance with the EPA’s Coal Combustion Residuals Rule.
+In 2017, we installed additional groundwater monitoring wells along the immediate perimeter of our impoundments, and we recently installed new additional groundwater monitoring wells where necessary at our facilities to further evaluate conditions.
+These installations are in compliance with the EPA’s CCR Rule.

-While there are indications that levels of certain metals at these locations do not meet the tightened standards under the CCR Rule, this is, in part, why we launched plans to move toward dry storage years ago, as well as closing the impoundments as filed with the Kentucky Public Service Commission in January 2016.
+While there are indications that levels of certain constituents at some locations do not currently meet the tightened groundwater protection standards under the CCR Rule, this is, in part, why we launched plans to move toward dry management over a decade ago, as well as close our existing CCR impoundments as provided in filings with the Kentucky Public Service Commission in January 2016.
 We are confident that our planned measures will ensure compliance with applicable requirements.

-As a result of the more stringent CCR Rule standards, we, along with other utilities across the country, launched aggressive projects to systematically close out all of their remaining wet storage facilities – also referred to as ash ponds and surface impoundments.
+As a result of the more stringent CCR Rule standards, we, along with other utilities across the country, launched aggressive projects to systematically close out all of their remaining wet management facilities – also referred to as ash ponds and surface impoundments.
 To date, one-half of our facilities have been closed, with the other half either under contract for closure or in the initial commercial phase of closure.